 In addition, in 1987, The Pre-employment Psychological Testing Division was formed by Dr. Larry Davis who was the Director until his retirement.
 After his retirement in 2005, Dr. Kathleen Wellbrock became the Clinical/Assistant Director.
 Due to high demand TCTI increased their team of clinical psychologists to help with this division.
 TCTI’s Clinical Psychologists conducting the oral interviews are incompliance with the California Government Code 1031 (f)(2)(B), which obligates TCTI’s Clinical Psychologists to meet applicable education and training procedures set forth by the California Peace Officer Standards and Training (POST).
 TCTI Clinical Psychologists build a personal relationship with the departments and provides the contracts with easy access and good communication.

 In 1988, Peer Support Programs for law enforcement, fire and other organizations were developed by TCTI.
 It is one of the most important training programs that TCTI has conducted all over the nation and in Canada.
-TCTI has trained over 12,000 peer supporters in the EMS Field including California Highway Patrol (CHP), Kansas Highway Patrol (KHP), Washington State Patrol (WSP), Canadian Royal Mounted Police (RCMP), Kaiser Hospitals, Cal Fire, The Federal Bureau of Investigation (FBI), Drug Enforcement Agency (DEA), United States Border Patrol (USBP), Federal Air Marshal Service (FAMS), United States Marshal Service (USMS), Bureau of Indian Affairs (BIA), United States Postal Inspectors (USPI) United States Department of Agriculture (USDA)/Office of Inspector General (OIG) and various local law enforcement and fire agencies throughout Southern California.
+TCTI has trained over 12,000 peer supporters in the Fire, Law Enforcement and EMS Field.
+TCTI has trained Cal Fire, US Forest Service, California Highway Patrol (CHP), Kansas Highway Patrol (KHP), Washington State Patrol (WSP), Canadian Royal Mounted Police (RCMP), Kaiser Hospitals, The Federal Bureau of Investigation (FBI), Drug Enforcement Agency (DEA), United States Border Patrol (USBP), Federal Air Marshal Service (FAMS), United States Marshal Service (USMS), Bureau of Indian Affairs (BIA), United States Postal Inspectors (USPI) United States Department of Agriculture (USDA)/Office of Inspector General (OIG) and over 100 local law enforcement and fire agencies throughout California.

 In 1989, the Crisis Negotiation Team (CNT) for TCTI was formed.
 Dr. Bohl-Penrod was asked to attend the Federal Bureau of Investigation’s (FBI’s) Basic and Advanced “Hostage Negotiation” (CNT) training in Quantico, Virginia.
 Since that time, TCTI has recognized the importance of consulting to law enforcement Crisis Negotiation Teams (CNT).
 The majority of TCTI’s Mental Health Professionals have attended both Basic and Advanced Crisis Negotiation Training (CNT).